-NYPD makes arrest following viral videos of officers being splashed with water
+Gang member arrested for dumping water on NYPD officer, police say

-New York City police on Wednesday announced the arrest of one of the men seen in a viral video dumping a bucket of water on a uniformed officer.
+New York City police announced Wednesday that they have arrested a gang member seen in a viral video dumping a bucket of water on a uniformed officer.

-The arrest news comes after a New York Post report from earlier Wednesday noting that police looking into the Brooklyn incident identified at least one of the people involved as being a gang member.
-It was not immediately clear if the person arrested Wednesday is the same individual alluded to in the Post report.

-Prior to the arrest, police sources told the newspaper that one “person of interest" is a gang member in his 20s.

-In the widely-publicized footage of the incident, uniformed NYPD officers are seen getting doused with water as they walked on a Brooklyn street.
+The arrest comes after widely-publicized footage of the incident showed uniformed NYPD officers getting doused with water as they walked on a Brooklyn street.
 One man approaches one of the officers and pours a bucket of water directly over his head.
 The officers did not engage the individuals and seemed to be purposefully ignoring the situation.

+"Actions like we’ve seen in videos recently will NEVER be tolerated in this city," the NYPD's Chief of Department, Terence Monahan, posted on Twitter.

 GIULIANI SAYS ATTACKS ON NYPD OFFICERS A PRODUCT OF ‘INCOMPETENT’ DEMOCRAT MAYOR

-The news comes as police released images of three other individuals wanted in connection to a similar interaction that happened in the Harlem area of Manhattan.
+Police on Wednesday also said they arrested one person wanted in connection to a similar interaction that happened in the Harlem area of Manhattan.

 In that altercation -- which, like the Brooklyn one, was captured on video and soon went viral -- someone hurls a bucket that hits an officer in the head while he's making an arrest.
 Groups of jeering bystanders can be heard reacting as others watching splash the officers with water.